Jonathan Purtle

 Jonathan Purtle is Associate Professor of Public Health Policy & Management and Director of Policy Research at NYU’s Global Center for Implementation Science.

-Dr. Purtle is an implementation scientist whose research focuses on mental health policy.
-His work examines questions such as how research evidence can be most effectively communicated to policymakers and is used in policymaking processes, how social and political contexts affect policymaking and policy implementation, and how the implementation of policies “on the books” can be improved in practice.
-He is also interested in population-based approaches to mental health and how mental health can be integrated in to mainstream public health practice.
+Dr. Purtle is a mental health policy researcher and implementation scientist.
+His work examines questions such as how the implementation of policies “on the books” can be improved in practice, how research evidence can be most effectively communicated to policymakers and is used in policymaking processes, and how social and political contexts affect mental health policymaking and policy implementation.
+He is also studies population-based approaches to mental health and suicide prevention.

 Education